tuwaiq-ios/project10-week09-solo/README.md

      Music

 ### Project Description :
-A program that allows you to listen to your favorite song without the Internet
+Application that allows you to listen to your favorite song without the Internet

 ### Features List:
 // Add your project feature list